YeWenjia/Elucidating-Type-Conversions-in-SQL-Engines/README.md

 # Elucidating-Type-Conversions-in-SQL-Engines

+We recommend using PyCharm to run.

-1. install python3.10
+1. install python3.10 and select it as the environment in PyCharm.

 2. install packages in `requirements.txt`

-3. install the DBMS (Sqlite, Mysql, Postgresql, Mssql, Oracle)
+3. install the DBMS (Sqlite, Mysql, Postgresql, Mssql, Oracle) in the local computer

 4. create tables in different engines as in `datasql` folder